 The Grassroot Institute of Hawaii is a non-partisan public policy think tank promoting individual liberty, economic freedom, and government accountability.
-Its primary policy concerns are changing the Jones Act, protectionist maritime legislation that makes living in U.S. insular areas more expensive; reforming health care in Hawaii; taxes; housing affordability; and privatization.
+The Institute seeks to influence state and local policy debates through policy briefs, commentaries, conferences, and seminars.

 The Grassroot Institute of Hawaii advocates for changing the Jones Act, protectionist legislation that restricts shipping between U.S.-controlled ports.
 Grassroot Institute has claimed that Jones Act rules cost Hawaiian families $1,800 annually, adding to the state’s already higher-than-average cost of living.
 The Institute’s study of the Jones Act also reports that it costs Hawaii $148 million in lost tax revenue and 9,100 in lost jobs, and claims that eliminating the Act’s requirement to only use U.S.-built ships would save Hawaii $532 million a year, create 3,800 jobs, and produce $67 million in tax revenue.